JoaoLopesF/RemoteDebug/README.md

 The web app is in beta, please add an issue, for problems or suggestions.

-The telnet remains work, for when want this or to use when internet is offline.
+The telnet remains work, for when want this, or for fails on web app.

 ## Telnet